 Morocco survivors seek aid as earthquake toll passes 2,100

+MOULAY BRAHIM (Morocco) — Survivors of Morocco's deadliest earthquake in more than six decades struggled to find food, water and shelter on Sunday (Sept 10) as the search for the missing continued in remote villages and the death toll of more than 2,100 seemed likely to rise further.

-Many people were preparing to spend a third night in the open after the 6.8 magnitude quake hit late on Friday.
+Many people were spending a third night in the open after the 6.8 magnitude quake hit late on Friday.
 Relief workers face the challenge of reaching the worst-affected villages in the High Atlas, a rugged mountain range where settlements are often remote and where many houses crumbled.

 Yassin Noumghar, 36, complained of shortages of water, food and power, saying he had received little government aid so far.